srid/haskell-flake/README.md

 <img src="./doc/haskell-flake.webp" width=100 />

 There are [several ways](https://nixos.asia/en/haskell) to manage Haskell packages using [Nix](https://nixos.asia/en/nix) with varying degrees of integration.  `haskell-flake` makes Haskell development, packaging and deployment with Nix flakes a lot [simpler](https://community.flake.parts/haskell-flake/start#under-the-hood) than other existing approaches.
-This project is set up as a modern [`flake-parts`](https://flake.parts/) module to integrate easily into other Nix projects and shell development environments in a lightweight and modular way.
+This project is set up as a modern [`flake-parts`](https://flake.parts/) module to integrate easily into other Nix projects and shell development environments in a lightweight and modular way.[^standalone]

+[^standalone]: `flake-parts` is not required. haskell-flake also provides a [standalone API](https://community.flake.parts/haskell-flake/standalone) (`lib.evalHaskellProject`) for use in plain flakes or legacy Nix.

 To see more background information, guides and best practices, visit https://community.flake.parts/haskell-flake